midilab/uClock/README.md

 5. **setOnClockStart(onClockStartCallback) > onClockStartCallback()** on uClock Start event
 6. **setOnClockStop(onClockStopCallback) > onClockStopCallback()** on uClock Stop event

-## uClock v2.0 Breakchanges
+## uClock v2.0 Breaking Changes

-If you are comming from uClock version < 2.0 versions keep attention to the breakchanges so you can update your code to the new API interface changes:
+If you are coming from uClock version < 2.0 versions pay attention to the breaking changes so you can update your code to reflect the new API interface:

-### setCallback functions name changing:
+### setCallback function name changes

-- **setClock96PPQNOutput(onClock96PPQNOutputCallback)** is now _setOnPPQN(onPPQNCallback)_ and his clock depends on the PPQN setup using setPPQN (clockPPQNResolution).
-For clock setup you now use a separated callback via setOnSync24(onSync48Callback) or setOnSync24(onSync48Callback)
+- **setClock96PPQNOutput(onClock96PPQNOutputCallback)** is now _setOnPPQN(onPPQNCallback)_ and his clock depends on the PPQN setup using _setPPQN (clockPPQNResolution)_.
+For clock setup you now use a separated callback via _setOnSync24(onSync48Callback)_ or _setOnSync24(onSync48Callback)_
-- **setClock16PPQNOutput(ClockOut16PPQN)** is now _setOnStep(onStepCall)_ and its not dependent on clock PPQN resolution
+- **setClock16PPQNOutput(ClockOut16PPQN)** is now _setOnStep(onStepCall)_ and it's not dependent on clock PPQN resolution
 - **setOnClockStartOutput(onClockStartCallback)** is now _setOnClockStart(onClockStartCallback)_
 - **setOnClockStopOutput(onClockStopCallback)** is now _setOnClockStop(onClockStopCallback)_